-On this day in 1974, the House Judiciary Committee recommends that America’s 37th president, Richard M. Nixon, be impeached and removed from office.
+On July 27, 1974, the House Judiciary Committee recommends that America’s 37th president, Richard M. Nixon, be impeached and removed from office.
 The impeachment proceedings resulted from a series of political scandals involving the Nixon administration that came to be collectively known as Watergate.